 Description: Our Fall 2014 internship is a unique way for you to work directly with rescued animals at our beautiful sanctuary in the heart of the San Joaquin Valley.
 During the internship, you will have the hands-on opportunity to learn the basics of rabbit, bird, goat, and pig care with us.

-Commitment: 15 hours per week; 1 – 3 month internship duration.
+- Non-residential Internship: 15 hours per week; 1 – 3 month internship commitment.

-Application instructions: Applications (i.e. cover letter with resume) will be accepted through Monday, September 1st, 2014 at 5 p.m (PST).
+Application instructions: Applications (i.e. cover letter with resume) will be accepted through September 15th, 2014 at 5 p.m (PST).
 Email a cover letter and a current resume to Info@HarvestHomeSanctuary.org.
 Your cover letter should outline why you would like to intern at Harvest Home Animal Sanctuary and briefly summarize past experiences (if any) in the field of animal protection or veterinary technology.
-Once an application is received, the applicant may receive a request for an interview.
+Once an application is received, the applicant may receive a request for an interview and internship acceptance application.
 Once notified of Harvest Home’s decision, accepted applicants will have a week to either accept or decline the position offer.

 Academic Credit: If an intern wishes to receive academic credit for the internship, it will be the intern’s responsibility to make arrangements with his or her school.